grafana/tanka/docs/docs/jsonnet/overview.md

 ## Abstraction

-Jsonnet has rich abstraction features, which makes it interesting for configuring Kubernetes, as it allows to keep configurations concicse, yet readable.
+Jsonnet has rich abstraction features, which makes it interesting for configuring Kubernetes, as it allows to keep configurations concise, yet readable.

 - [Imports](#imports)